jesseba/jesseba.github.io/_news/announcement_11.md

 related_posts: false
 ---

-I'll be giving a spotlight talk at the [Sixth International Conference on the Mathematics Of Neuroscience and AI](https://www.neuromonster.org/) about transformer dynamics!
+I gave a spotlight talk at the [Sixth International Conference on the Mathematics Of Neuroscience and AI](https://www.neuromonster.org/) about transformer dynamics! npx